Just Getting Started (2017 film): Plot

 A New Jersey woman becomes livid when she sees an ad for the luxury resort-style senior living Villa Capri in Palm Springs, California, and she sees photos of William Dupree in it.
 Calling her son, she tells him where the man who put his dad in prison is, asking for his head for this year's Christmas gift.

 Defense lawyer 'Duke Diver', who once defended the heads of the world's most dangerous criminal organizations, now manages Vila Capri.
 Leo, a former FBI agent, immediately makes himself known when he arrives at the resort, taking Duke's reserved parking spot.

 Surprisingly having paid in cash in full, Duke has Leo invited to that night's poker match.
-Arriving to his villa blond Margarite invites herself over.
+Arriving at his villa blonde Margarite invites herself over.
 As he goes to straighten up his bedroom, he finds Roberta in lingerie.
 As he's escorting Margarite home, she reminds him it's poker night.
 Rushing back to excuse himself to Roberta, he then gets to poker.

 Leo repeatedly beats Duke at every competition, starting with poker.
 Duke is initially threatened by the newcomer's activities with the ladies, taking his three to dinner and reciting poetry.

 Duke challenges Leo to 18 holes of golf, and during the match a rattlesnake hidden in his golf bag essentially ends the match.
 We later are privy to a call between the New Jersey woman scolding her would-be hitman for using a snake.

 At the villa, dressed as Santa as always, Duke has a skirmish with a corporate Santa, and Leo comes to his aid.
 Afterwards at the bar, the two see Suzie and a very drunk Duke hits on Suzie.
 She shoots him down and Leo takes him home.